 Unpacking

 - 1. Set the shipping carton on a solid, flat surface. - 2.
-Remove everything from the carton except the generator. - Carefully cut each corner of the box from top to bottom.
-Fold each side flat on the ground to provide a surface area to work with the generator.
+Remove everything from the carton except the generator. - 3.
+Using the carrying handle of the unit, carefully remove the generator from the box (two people lifting is recommended).